nalaekaw/exon_intron/Readme.md

 2. Implement deep learning-based approach that employs convolutional neural networks (CNN) architecture for automatic feature extraction and effectively predicts splice sites.

-3. Evaluate model using the human genome
+3. Evaluate model using the human transcrpts

-4. Evaluate using other species’ genomes to identify how well a model trained on the human genome can generalize to other species since the objective is to use this model as a first-line annotation tool for newly sequenced genome
+4. Evaluate using other species’ transcrpipts to identify how well a model trained on the human genome can generalize to other species since the objective is to use this model for newly sequenced transcripts

 ## 1 Literature review